SmithWillSuffice/ohanga-pai/content/questions/4_inflation_myths.md

 1. such inflation is indefinitely sustainable.
 2. The fix to stop the inflation is to eliminate the source of the supply shock.

-So the currency inflation is a natural event.
+So the currency inflation is a natural reaction event.
 The supply shock source is what needs to be corrected, not the monetary inflation.

 Once supply chains and goods supplies are restored, the hyperinflation always stops dead.